(See also Overview of Delirium and Dementia.)

 Antipsychotic drugs are most often used.
 However, they may prolong or worsen agitation, and some have anticholinergic effects, including confusion, blurred vision, constipation, dry mouth, light-headedness, difficulty starting and continuing to urinate, and loss of bladder control.
 Newer antipsychotics, such as risperidone, olanzapine, and quetiapine have fewer side effects than older antipsychotics, such as haloperidol.
-But if used for a long time in people with dementia, the newer drugs may increase the risk of stroke and death.
+But if used for a long time, the newer drugs may cause weight gain and abnormal fat (lipid) levels (hyperlipidemia) and increase the risk of type 2 diabetes.
+In older people with psychosis and dementia, these drugs may increase the risk of stroke, and death.

-Benzodiazepines (a type of sedative—see Table: Drugs Used to Treat Anxiety Disorders), such as lorazepam, are used when delirium is due to withdrawal from a sedative or alcohol.
+Benzodiazepines (a type of sedative), such as lorazepam, are used when delirium is due to withdrawal from a sedative or alcohol.
 Benzodiazepines are not used to treat delirium caused by other conditions because they can make people, particularly older people, more confused, drowsy, or both.

 Doctors are careful when prescribing these drugs, particularly for older people.
 They use the lowest dose possible and stop the drug as soon as possible.